dineshswamy/dineshswamy.github.io/_posts/2014-08-13-natural-language-ui-for-games.md

 	<div class="short-description">

 		                 If you take a look at the existing interfaces for computer games, they are primarily hardwares such as keyboard, mouse and joystick.
+		                 So , in this project we use natural language as an user interface for playing computer games.
 		                 </br>
 		                 The player will be playing the game with his natural language .The <strong>natural